-Students are introduced to abroad range of activities related to designing and producing textiles.
+Students are introduced to a broad range of activities related to designing and producing textiles.
 This is supported by exposure to a variety of tools and equipment such as the iron, sewing machine, techniques, and hand applique skills.
-Students are introduced to the concept of Design Briefs' and designing projects to meet specifications outlined by teacher directed design briefs.
+Students are introduced to the concept of design briefs and designing projects to meet specifications outlined by teacher directed design briefs.
 Students design and produce a machine sewn and hand stitched appliqué cushion from their own design options.
-Throughout the design process and at the completion of the production processes, students seek feedback from peers and evaluate their product against the design requirements.
-Students maintain a daily journal that records processes used and reflects on the lesson's activities suggesting areas of improvement.
+Throughout the design process and at the completion of the production processes, students evaluate their product against the design requirements.
 Students read and discuss the issue of the environmental impact of textiles and Natural Fibres.

-Students studying Textiles will be expected to complete:
+Students studying Fibre will be expected to complete:

-- Investigation report on Natural Fibres

-- Design Task: Develop design options for production.

-- Production task and evaluation
+- Investigation report on natural and synthetic fibres - Design Task: Develop design options for production - Production task and evaluation